 Preteens and teenagers

-- Preteens and young adults may cut back on how much time they connect with their friends.
+- Preteens and young adults may retreat into themselves.
 They might find it hard to share overwhelming emotions and are likely to argue more with their siblings and with you.

 Worry: becoming ill

-Although children on the whole seem to be at less risk of Covid-19 than adults, it’s natural for them to worry about becoming ill themselves – and the recent death of a 13-year-old from coronavirus may have made their worries more real and intense.
+Although children on the whole seem to be at less risk of Covid-19 than adults, it’s natural for them to worry about becoming ill themselves – especially now they're having more contact with others at school.

 The key to reassuring your child about the risk of becoming ill is to give them honest, factual information.

 ‘Children’s fears of catching the virus can be allayed by helping them understand the infection control measures that have been put in place,’ says Noel.

-You can talk about these in simple terms, explaining that soap and water kill the virus and wash it down the drain, and that catching it can be largely avoided by staying at home or keeping your distance from others when outside and following the social distancing procedures and other Covid-safe rules at school.
+You can talk about these in simple terms, explaining that soap and water kill the virus and wash it down the drain, and that catching it can be largely avoided by keeping your distance from others when outside and following the social distancing procedures and other Covid-safe rules at school.

 ‘Help your child to understand how they’re reducing the chances of becoming unwell, for example by washing their hands: when we feel we’re taking positive action, we feel more empowered to manage our difficult feelings,’ Noel explains.